getartistry/artistry/wp-content/plugins/glossary-by-codeat/README.txt

 == Changelog ==

+= 1.4.13 =
+* Enhancement: On Yoast SEO support
+* Feature: Search widget has the dropdown to select the category
+* [PRO] Improvement: CSS by customizer generated inline
+* [PRO] Improvement: `glossary-list` transient improved

+= 1.4.12 =
+* [PRO] Enhancement: `glossary-terms` support for transient
+* Fix: 404 and Yoast error
+* Fix: Transient of shortcode now support multi language
+* Enhancement: Updated CMB2 and Freemius SDK to the last version

 = 1.4.11 =
+* [PRO] Fix: Improved shortcode code

+= 1.4.11 =
-* Bugfix for older php versions
+* Fix: For older php versions
-* Tested now with php7cc and PHP Compatibility to check support for PHP 5.2+
+* Enhancement: Tested now with php7cc and PHP Compatibility to check support for PHP 5.2+

 = 1.4.10 =
 * Improved: Yoast SEO detection